 The veterans restored the 1916-built cottage in the 1990s and have a peppercorn lease with Vincent council.

-A second offer including free meetings was only on the table four days – not enough time for the vets to convene a meeting – before FOAC president Peter Ramsay announced his group’s shock withdrawal.
+A second offer including free meetings was only conveyed to the VVAA on the day of the February 7 deadline– not enough time for the vets to convene a meeting – before FOAC president Peter Ramsay announced his group’s shock withdrawal.

 “This situation has been simmering for some time,” Mr Ramsay said.

 “We have been concerned about the lack of communication between the groups, poor maintenance of the building and its grounds, and the scant regard the VVA seems to hold for the significance of this irreplaceable memorial.”

 Mr Ramsay, a life member of VVA and past president, was involved in the restoration of the building in the ‘90s, but hasn’t been able to broker peace with his comrades.